CDSoftwaresJA/loveisblue/README.md

 - **What are the different applications of LIB?**
   - 1. Personal Use – track your daily social distancing progress.
     2. Family Use – Monitor social distancing within customized family and friends communities.
 Allow members to send preset alerts in various forms; audio, texts or links.
     3. Business Use – Create a community for staffing.
-Allows managers to send preset message in various forms; audio, texts or links to help maintain social distancing
+Allows managers to send preset messages in various forms; audio, texts or links to help maintain social distancing
     4. Business Manager tool – conveniently monitor social distancing in the workplace.
 Track offenders and allow for adjustments to workflows and positions to improve distance guidelines.

-- **Can it work on any smart phone?**
+- **Can LIB work on any smart phone?**
-    - Love is Blue works on most of smart phone devices.
-To check compatibility use https://play.google.com/store/apps/details?id=com.myan.michaelyanyoga.bluetoothchecker
+    - Love is Blue works on most smart phone devices.
+To check compatibility use : https://play.google.com/store/apps/details?id=com.myan.michaelyanyoga.bluetoothchecker

-- **Does it have to be installed on both phones to work**
+- **Does LIB have to be installed on both phones to work**
     - for LIB social distance detecting only has to be installed on one phone however for the bluetooth messaging to work, LIB  needs to be installed on both devices

-- **Can it work in the background?**
+- **Can LIB work in the background?**
     -LIB works in the background

 ---